-At the Scott project, the Company drilled one hole to a depth of 1,236 metres during the second quarter with the purpose of testing a conductor (borehole geophysical anomaly) identified west of the Gwillim Fault earlier in the year.
-The final report is still pending for the borehole geophysical survey done in that deep hole.
+At the Scott project, the Company had drilled one deep hole during the second quarter with the purpose of testing a conductor (borehole geophysical anomaly) identified west of the Gwillim Fault earlier in the year.
+The final report on a borehole geophysical survey in this hole was received and confirms that, although the targeted conductive zone was not intersected in the drill hole itself, a strong conductor was detected just to the west of the hole.
+This conductor is located to the west of the Gwillim Fault and constitutes an exciting drill target that should be tested in the future.